 The only appliance used in the process is the aligner tray; there is no need for wires or brackets or any adjustments.
-Most adults who wear invisible braces in Orlando find them extremely quite comfortable to wear and far more socially acceptable.
+Most adults who wear invisible braces in Chicago, Il find them quite comfortable to wear and far more socially acceptable.

 Once the decision has been made to go ahead with invisible braces, the orthodontist will take the necessary impressions or scan and the lab will take over.
 In many cases the lab produces a model of the patient’s mouth and then maps the aligner on a computer to the exact specific specifications.